Activiti/activiti-cloud-full-chart/README.md

 ### Scaling Polices

-Scaling polices allow Kubernetes to stabilize the number of pods when there are swift fluctuation of the load.
-The scale down polices are configured so that:
+Scaling policies allow Kubernetes to stabilize the number of pods when there are swift fluctuations of the load.
+The scale-down policies are configured so that:

 - only 1 pod can be dismissed every minute.
-- only the 15% of the number of pods can be dismissed every minute.
+- only 15% of the number of pods can be dismissed every minute.
 - the policy that scales down more pods will be triggered first.

-The scale up policies are the default Kubernetes ones.
+The scale-up policies are the default Kubernetes ones.

-These polices are always enabled until a `scalingPolicesEnabled: false` is specified in the configuration.
+These policies are always enabled until a `scalingPolicesEnabled: false` is specified in the configuration.

 ### Activiti Cloud Query and HPA

 **Activiti Cloud** supports both `RabbitMQ` and `Kafka` message broker. **Activiti Cloud Query** is a consumer of the message broker, so we need to be extra careful in the configuration of the automatic scalability in order to keep it working properly.

-As a general rule the horizontal automatic scalability for the query consumers is supprted only when the Activiti Cloud has been configured to support `partitioning`.
-Therefore, it won't be enabled unless the `partitioning` is enabled.
+As a general rule, the automatic horizontal scalability for the query consumers should be enabled only when the Activiti Cloud has enabled `partitioning`.

 #### Activiti Cloud Query and HPA with Kafka

-When partitioning is enabled, Kafka allows the consumers to connect to one or more partitions with the maximum ratio of 1:1 between partitions and consumers.
+In a partitioned installation, Kafka allows the consumers to connect to one or more partitions with the maximum ratio of 1:1 between partitions and consumers.

 So when configuring HPA please **don't** specify the `maxReplicas` value greater than the `partitionCount`.

 #### Activiti Cloud Query and HPA with RabbitMQ

-When partitioning RabbitMQ the configuration will spawn one replica for every partition, so it is not possible to enable the `HorizontalPodAutoscaler` in this case.
+When partitioning RabbitMQ the configuration will spawn one replica for every partition, so you should avoid activating the `HorizontalPodAutoscaler` in this case.

 ## Skipping CI